bcapptain/dockernymous/README.md

 Dockernymous is in a very early state of development.
 Only use it for educational purposes.
 **DON'T use it if you rely on strong anonymity**!

+**News: Switched from Debian to Alpine as gateway image/container!**
+I changed the Docker image that is used as the gateway from Debian to Alpine!
+The resulting image size after configuration and commiting is now *23MB (Alpine) instead of 200MB (Debian)*!
+The configuration steps are updated below.

 ## **About:**